Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What is Cronometer?

-Here’s a great video on the pros and cons of Cronometer:
+Here’s a great video on the pros and cons of Cronometer: I Tried Cronometer Gold, So You Don’t Have To

 On the output side, Cronometer has nearly unlimited options for body measurements (weight, circumference measurements, body fat percentage, and more) as well as blood and lab tests, and subjective ratings like mood and sleep quality.
 A very literal output that it tracks is stool, which is a key indicator of your digestive health and is very closely linked to your nutrition.

 As an athlete and coach, I also think it’s great because users can export reports to share with coaches, doctors, and other healthcare professionals.
-You can even design custom reports in the paid Gold version.
+You can even design custom charts and reports in the paid Gold version.

 Cronometer comes up with a suggested calorie intake spread across the three main macronutrients based on its detailed intake process (learn more in Beginner’s Guide to Using Cronometer).
 You have the freedom to adjust these targets however you would like.